bventure007/CanadaUniversitiesETL/README.md

 # canadian_universities
-We scrapping of both public and private universities in Canada
+We scrapping of public and private universities in Canada